UPDATED: APRIL 27, 2023 | 2 MIN READ

 Do I need wind insurance in Florida?

 While wind insurance isn’t required in Florida, it’s suggested.
-Plus, many private mortgage lenders require wind insurance in Florida when you buy a house.
+Plus, many private mortgage lenders in Florida require wind insurance when buying a house.

 What companies offer wind insurance in Florida?